-Marlow's story in Heart of Darkness takes place in the Belgian Congo, the most notorious European colony in Africa for its greed and brutalization of the native people.
+Marlow's story in Heart of Darkness takes place in the Belgian Congo, the most notorious European colony in Africa because of the Belgian colonizers' immense greed and brutal treatment of the native people.
 In its depiction of the monstrous wastefulness and casual cruelty of the colonial agents toward the African natives, Heart of Darkness reveals the utter hypocrisy of the entire colonial effort.
 In Europe, colonization of Africa was justified on the grounds that not…read analysis of Colonialism

 Heart of Darkness portrays a European civilization that is hopelessly and blindly corrupt.
 The novella depicts European society as hollow at the core: Marlow describes the white men he meets in Africa, from the General Manager to Kurtz, as empty, and refers to the unnamed European city as the "sepulchral city" (a sepulcher is a hollow tomb).
 Throughout the novella, Marlow argues that what Europeans call "civilization" is superficial, a mask created…read analysis of The Hollowness of Civilization

 In a world where truth is unknowable and men's hearts are filled with either greed or a primitive darkness that threatens to overwhelm them, Marlow seems to find comfort only in work.
 Marlow notes that he escaped the jungle's influence not because he had principles or high ideals, but because he had a job to do that kept him busy.

 Students and critics alike often argue about whether Heart of Darkness is a racist book.
 Some argue that the book depicts Europeans as superior to Africans, while others believe the novel attacks colonialism and therefore is not racist.
 There is the evidence in the book that supports both sides of the argument, which is another way of saying that the book's actual stance on the relationship between blacks and whites is not itself black and…read analysis of Racism